 The Polar Vantage M2 is a mid-range running watch and Polar tailored the functions accordingly.
 Gone are the Vantage V2's running/cycling power tests and the Vantage M2 isn't capable of performing the Orthostatic Test either.
 It can still measure VO2 max through its 'fitness test' (this doesn't require any external sensors either), though.

-Other features found on the Polar Vantage M2 include: Nightly Rechange, Training Load Pro, FitSpark training guide, FuelWise, Serene, etc. As you can see, despite not having every single feature Polar has to offer to athletes on board, the Vantage M2 has a really good selection of them, more than enough for most non-professionals.
-We found the smaller number of features a positive thing: the Vantage M2 takes away some of the data beginner to intermediate athletes can't use anyway, which might make it easier to understand the metrics provided by the watch.
+Other features found on the Polar Vantage M2 include Nightly Rechange, Training Load Pro, FitSpark training guide, FuelWise, Serene, etc. As you can see, despite not having every single feature Polar has to offer to athletes on board, the Vantage M2 has a really good selection of them, more than enough for most non-professionals.
+We found the smaller number of features a positive thing: the Vantage M2 takes away some of the data beginners to intermediate athletes can't use anyway, which might make it easier to understand the metrics provided by the watch.

 That said, there is plenty of information to pore over here, both on the watch and in the Polar Flow app.
 For example, the Polar Vantage M2 can show you what energy sources you used during the training session (carbs, proteins and fats) that can help you put together a more effective nutrition plan.
-Also, there are over 130 different sport modes available on the watch: it's likely you'll be able to track the sport you do using the Vantage M2.
+Also, there are over 130 different sports modes available on the watch: it's likely you'll be able to track the sport you do use the Vantage M2.

-Polar Vantage M2 review: activity tracking and precision
+Polar Vantage M2 review: Activity tracking and precision

 We keep on harping on about wrist-wearables not being precise enough in every review we write but this just seems to be the case.
-Until a technology is available that takes precise readings regardless of skin tone, sweat and fit, we won't be able to fully rely on optical heart rate sensors to determine exact heart rate.
+Until technology is available that takes precise readings regardless of skin tone, sweat and fit, we won't be able to fully rely on optical heart rate sensors to determine exact heart rate.
 Most algorithms, especially ones used by Polar, Garmin and other big-name fitness wearable manufacturers, alleviate the inaccuracy effect by matching heart rate with historic user data, but even so, that's just close approximate and not an accurate observation.

 However, the Polar Vantage M2 does a great job in trying to give you accurate heart rate readings, courtesy of its Precision Prime optical heart rate sensor and the aforementioned Polar algorithm.
 It has some weak moments, especially at the beginning of the workout while it calibrates itself and during lower heart rate/slower sessions, but overall, it's accurate enough to be used for training.

 The Polar Vantage M2 has an integrated GPS chip and uses a multi-system to track position outdoors.
-It has access to GPS, GLONASS, Galileo and QZSS data and also has an assisted GPS so it picks signal up fast.
+It has access to GPS, GLONASS, Galileo and QZSS data and also has an assisted GPS so it picks up signals fast.
 During testing, we didn't encounter big issues with the GPS despite it being used in an urban environment.
 The Vantage M2 picked the signal up quickly, although we do recommend moving away from tall buildings (if possible) and standing (not walking) while the GPS signal is being picked up.

 The workout summary screens have a bunch of useful data, including the energy sources breakdown we mentioned earlier.
 For those who need a bit of extra support, following the Training Load Pro suggestions and the FtiSpark guide is a good starting point.
-We found the training load indicator a bit too cautious: after just a few sessions, it stayed in the 'overtraining' part of the gauge, despite training background set to 'heavy' and the activity goal 'Level 3'.
+We found the training load indicator a bit too cautious: after just a few sessions, it stayed in the 'overtraining' part of the gauge, despite the training background set to 'heavy' and the activity goal 'Level 3'.
 But if you are completely new to workouts, it's best to take it easy until you're used to doing fitness regularly.

-Polar Vantage M2 review: verdict
+Polar Vantage M2 review: Verdict

 Should you get the Polar Vantage M2?
-We would certainly recommend so: it has ample amount of features, both sport and casual ones, and despite all its good qualities, it still doesn't cost the earth.
+We would certainly recommend so: it has an ample amount of features, both sports and casual ones, and despite all its good qualities, it still doesn't cost the earth.
 Although fitness wearables are never an investment, we reckon the Vantage M2 will serve its users well for at least a good few years.